Skip to main content

 ≥75%

-Your healthcare provider will tell you how much DUPIXENT to inject and how often.
+Dosing is based on age and weight.
+Your child’s doctor will tell you how much DUPIXENT to give and how often.

 Most common side